 8. Leafy greens

-Leafy green vegetables should be a part of all types of balanced diets.
+Leafy green vegetables should be a part of any healthy diet.
 Their green color is due to their content of chlorophyll, a substance with numerous health benefits.

-They contain few calories and have high energy values, packing large amounts of vitamins A, C, B, E and K.
+They contain few calories, but have high energy content, packing large amounts of vitamins A, C, B, E and K.

-Leafy greens also contain a significant amount of iron, magnesium, and potassium, which are three minerals essential for improving physical performance.
+Leafy greens also contain a significant amount of iron, magnesium, and potassium, which are three minerals essential for good physical performance.

 Among the most recommended vegetables are: